-Emanating from The Pioneer Fund, which has an established endowment of $250,000, the $10,000 annual Collegiate Championship Award will be presented for the first time at the 2010 U.S. Collegiate Championships, Aug.
+Emanating from The Pioneer Fund, which has an established endowment of $250,000, the $13,500 annual Collegiate Championship Award will be presented annually at the U.S. Collegiate Championships, Aug.
 12-14 in Lansing, Mich.

-The annual $10,000 contribution will fund two $5,000 awards: one for the senior ladies champion and one for the senior men's champion at the U.S. Collegiate Championships each year.
+The annual $13,500 contribution funds two $5,000 awards: one for the senior ladies champion and one for the senior men's champion; one $2,500 award for the senior ladies silver medalists and one $1,000 award for the senior ladies bronze medalist at the U.S. Collegiate Championships each year.

 Started in 1986, the U.S. Collegiate Figure Skating Championships is the longest-running program in the country for collegiate skaters.
 The competition, held each August, is for junior- and senior-level skaters who are either enrolled in college full time, high school graduates enrolled full time for the fall semester or recent college graduates having finished the previous May.